 Privacy

 The MCP server holds no persistent storage.
-During an active session, the OAuth access token and user ID are kept in process memory to authenticate requests to the Formify API.
+During an active session, the OAuth access token or the short-lived access token derived from a Formify API key is kept in process memory to authenticate requests to the Formify API.
+Static API keys are used only for token exchange and are not persisted by the MCP server.
 When a PDF file is uploaded via the MCP server, the file is held temporarily in memory until it has been forwarded to the Formify API — typically a matter of seconds — and is then discarded.
 Draft preview PDFs fetched via get_draft_file follow the same pattern — held in memory for the duration of the request only, never persisted.
 No file data is written to disk or retained after the request completes.

 The MCP server acts as a proxy: document metadata, form values and PDF previews transit through process memory only while a request is being fulfilled, are never written to disk, and are not retained afterwards.
 Full details in the Formify Privacy Policy.